phatgolo/GameTutorial/section4/README.md

 MAX_FORCE = 3
 ```

-▶️ **Run the program and see that it works (press `F5`)**, the player should not move faster than 5 pixels per frame and the force should not be more than 3.
+▶️ **Run the game and see that it works (press `F5`)**, the player should not move faster than 5 pixels per frame and the force should not be more than 3.

 Now it's time to add controls for moving the player up and down.
 Change the keyboard control un the `update` function to look like this: